Nicolas de Nicolay: Biography

 Travels in Turkey is divided in four books, following Nicolay's voyage to Istanbul, accounts of ethnic groups and Ottoman court life, and the religious and military administration in Istanbul.
 Louis Danet made 60 engravings based on Nicolay's original drawings, which serve as the core of the books, and each print is followed by a caption, describing Islamic ritual, religion and monuments.
 The images cover all aspects of Ottoman daily life, and depict figures ranging from sultans and sultanas to wrestlers, cooks and Janissary generals.
 The images are typical of costume books, and consist of lone figures, depicted on a very sparse background, which emphasizes the dress of the figure, rather than geography.
 In the costume book, figures are schematized and follow general types, and David Brafman writes that "Nicolay, or his engravers, render facial expressions in an exaggerated style.
 Emotional reaction are evoked artistically, whether it be identification with a mother, sympathy for a Christian slave, or fascination with exotic and 'monstrous' alien practice".
-While many drawings are faithful reproductions of the Turkish dressing of the time, others are more fanciful and may have been invented, such as the depictions of self-mutilating dervishes, as well as a kalendar with an exposed genital piercing, which would have been scandalous in Muslim society.
+Although the book undoubtedly played to European readers' preconceived notions of Islamic alterity in its graphic depictions of dervishes, particularly those of the unorthodox Qalandariyya tariqa, recent scholarship into contemporary European and Ottoman accounts of these groups has demonstrated the veracity of the practices they depict.